Beijing Capital International Airport: History

 Beijing Airport was opened on 1 March 1958.
 The airport then consisted of one small terminal building, which still stands to this day, apparently for the use of VIPs and charter flights, along with a single 2,500 m runway on its eastern side, which was extended to 3,200 m in 1966 and 3,800 m in 1982 respectively.
-Another 3200 m runway on the west was completed in October 1978.
-On 1 January 1980, a newer, larger Terminal 1 – green in color – opened, with docks for 10 to 12 aircraft.
-The terminal was larger than the one built in the 1950s but, by the mid-1990s, its size had become inadequate.

-The first international flight to China and Beijing Capital International Airport was of Pakistan International Airlines from Islamabad.
+In 2013, Beijing Capital International Airport handled 83.7 million passengers, making it the second busiest airport in the world that year.
+Prior to 2003, it had not ranked among the world’s 20 busiest airports.